 - A baptismal certificate that contains the date and place of birth and both parent’s names providing the baptism took place shortly after birth.

 The original or a certified copy of your adoption certificate will be required.
 The certificate must show date and place of adoption, along with the names of the adoptive parents.
 This certificate must be issued by a public authority and show that a public record exists of the adoption.

 If you are/were married you must present an original or certified copy.
 You must also present proof of the dissolution of any previous marriage, such as a death certificate, divorce decree or evidence of annulment.

-If you have resided in the United Kingdom for 6 months or more since the age of 16, you are required to obtain a police certificate from the ACPO Criminal Records Office (ACRO).
+If you are aged 16 years or older, you are required to obtain a police certificate from the ACRO Criminal Records Office.
 Further information is available from their website at www.acro.police.uk.

 Note: The police certificate must list all names and aliases by which you have ever been known, e.g. maiden name, alternative spellings of names used on legal documents etc. UK police certificates are valid for 24 months only.
 Failure to present all necessary and valid police certificates at the time of the interview will incur significant delays to your application.
 If your UK police certificate indicates “No Live Trace,” or “Further Information Stepped Down” you are required to provide complete details of the offense(s) and disposition.
 If you do not recall the specific details, consider obtaining a Subject Access Report so that you can provide the Consular Officer with accurate information on the day of your interview.
 To obtain a Subject Access Report, visit http://www.acro.police.uk/subject_access.aspx.